-However, while i myself engage in the practice above, it is not to say that my thoughts on, and relationship to, the practice are uncomplicated.
-It is some of these complications that i wish to briefly unpack here.
+However, while I myself engage in the practice above, it is not to say that my thoughts on, and relationship to, the practice are uncomplicated.
+It is some of these complications that I wish to briefly unpack here.

 Me, Myself and the Land

-I’ve since moderated though, as can be seen on in my own recognition of the land on this blog.
+However, as I noted already, my relationship to the practice is complex.
+This can be seen on in my own recognition of the land on this blog.
 Part of this arose from my learning over the years more and more about our Peoples’ traditional worldviews and how we related to one another as individuals and as distinct, if still at times closely related and allied, nations.
-In particular i was helped along this path by my partner—a wonderfully brilliant Anishinaabe indigenous feminist philosopher and philosopher of science.
-In finding out through the microcosm of our life together ever more about the traditional and ancient relations between our very closely related Ka͞eyes-Mamāceqtawak and Anishinaabek Niswi-Mishkodewin Nations, i found that for myself it was important for to acknowledge that i live in the territory of her people.
-The Ka͞eyes-Mamāceqtawak and Anishinaabek are old friends and allies (and at times opponents: it was like siblings i guess).
+In particular, I was helped along this path by my partner, who is a wonderfully brilliant Anishinaabekwe feminist philosopher.
+In finding out through the microcosm of our life together ever more about the traditional and ancient relations between our very closely related Ka͞eyes-Mamāceqtawak and Anishinaabek Niswi-Mishkodewin Peoples, I found that for myself it was important for to acknowledge that I live in the territory of her people.
+The Ka͞eyes-Mamāceqtawak and Anishinaabek are old friends and allies (and at times opponents: it was like siblings I guess).
 Our cultures are virtually the same, we carry the same cosmologies and spiritual cycles, and our languages are very similar.
-Situated as my nation has been since the beginning of memory on the western shores of Nanāweyah Kaeqcekam/Ininwewi-Gichigami (Lake Michigan), we also maintained old ties to the Iroquoian Peoples of the Rotinonshón:ni, Attawandaron and Wyandot, and i found it important to recognize those relations as well.
+Situated as my nation has been since the beginning of memory on the western shores of Nanāweyah Kaeqcekam/Ininwewi-Gichigami (Lake Michigan), we also maintained old ties to the Iroquoian Peoples of the Rotinonshón:ni, Attawandaron and Wyandot.
+Additionally, the Ka͞eyes-Mamāceqtawak are one of the source peoples of the modern Michif Nation, along with the Anishinaabek, Nēhilawē, Wolastoqiyik and Lnu’k.
+So I found it important to recognize those relations as well.

-Thus, for myself as a Ka͞eyes-Mamāceqtawak activist and scholar, my own practice of territorial acknowledgement is as much about the recognition of these ancient relations of friendship, kinship and alliance between our Ka͞eyes-Mamāceqtawak, Anishinaabek, Rotinonshón:ni, Attawandaron, Wyandot, and Métis Nations as much as it is about recognition of the relatively obvious fact (as far as we as Indigenous Peoples and Nations see it) that the land was stolen from us by the expansion of white settler sovereign power.
+Thus, for myself as a Ka͞eyes-Mamāceqtawak activist and scholar, my own practice of territorial acknowledgement is as much about the recognition of these ancient relations of friendship, kinship and alliance between our Ka͞eyes-Mamāceqtawak, Anishinaabek, Rotinonshón:ni, Attawandaron, Wyandot, and Michif Nations as much as it is about recognition of the relatively obvious fact (as far as we as Indigenous Peoples and Nations see it) that the land was stolen from us by the expansion of white settler sovereign power.
 We must, and indeed are and have been, rebuilding and renewing these relations as we struggle together for decolonization, the resurgence of traditional culture and the return of our lands.

 Settlers and the Practice of Territorial Acknowledgement

-Much of the reason for this has been the tireless work of Indigenous People, who have struggled and pushed for this practice to become accepted as an ingrained activity.
+Much of the reason for this has been the tireless work of Indigenous People—in particular the many brilliant and strong Indigenous Sisters I have had the joy of getting to know these past few years—who have struggled and pushed for this practice to become accepted as an ingrained activity.
 While the local Indigenous women who began this push at first found themselves being called into meetings, conferences, classrooms and places of work to “give the territorial acknowledgement,” they always maintained that what they wanted to do was to educate settler peoples to the point that they would do it on their own, and without the need for further prompting from Indigenous People.

 However, this should not have meant that the Rotinonshón:ni and Haldimand Tract were the only peoples, territories and struggles to be acknowledged.
-If the settler peoples who i first encountered writing and speaking territorial acknowledgements had taken the time to listen to the regional Indigenous community, and more specifically to sit and take leadership from them, they would have known this.
+If the settler peoples who I first encountered writing and speaking territorial acknowledgements had taken the time to listen to the regional Indigenous community, and more specifically to sit and take leadership from them, they would have known this.
 For example, the Anishinabek community of the Mississaugas of the New Credit First Nation is practically right next door to the Rotinonshón:ni at Six Nations of the Grand River.
 The region also contains several other Anishinaabek communities.
 This all would have become obvious to settler peoples seeking to acknowledge the territory if they had taken leadership instead of seeking to find their own way.